bananaturtlesandwich/UE4-Modding-Guide/UEViewer.md

 Find a package you would like to replace and view it. ctrl+x to export or export by using the tools pop-down. (here are my export preferences)

 ![](Images/Capture.PNG)

+***Note that UModel has many quality of life features-see them all using the dropdowns in viewing mode and by pressing Y for convenience keybinds***